robust-python/cookiecutter-robust-python/README.md

 That being said, it's generally good practice to avoid the complexity of this dual language system unless you actually need the performance bump for your use case.
 However knowing ahead of time if performance will be an issue is rather tricky, and a much easier route is to just prepare as though you _might_ swap to it some day.

-The [Robust Python Cookiecutter] includes a `include_rust_extensions` flag that not only toggles [maturin] vs a traditional Python package, but that can be used in combination with [cruft] to swap to [maturin] at any time with just about no risk to CI/CD / etc.
+The [Robust Python Cookiecutter] includes an `add_rust_extension` flag that not only toggles [maturin] vs a traditional Python package, but that can be used in combination with [cruft] to swap to [maturin] at any time with just about no risk to CI/CD / etc.

 Additionally, the [Robust Python Cookiecutter] is designed with both normal and [monorepos] in mind.
 So whether you need to just add